 dataset, as described in the Watershed Aggregation article, and

 adds in some additional major tributaries.
+The geographic scope

 This approach applies the geomorphic classifications published by the UC Davis eFlows project for the Sacramento River basin.
 The dataset is available on Dryad2 and documented in Guillon et al. (2020)3 and within the California Environmental Flows Framework documentation.
 Ten channel types were mapped in this dataset, from which a subset were selected as indicators of potential spawning suitability: